In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 What did I do?

-So, on records, my Facebook ad profile page was accessed from a location different from my billing address.
+So, on record, my Facebook ad profile page was accessed from a location different from my billing address.
 To protect other users of its community, Facebook had to disable my ad account payment methods and stop all running ads.

 At first, I see no BIG deal about this.
 It will be resolved in a few days, probably after some due verification processes, so I thought.